haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Illumination.
 The azer sheds bright light in a 10-foot radius and dim light for an additional 10 feet.
 Actions
 Warhammer.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 7 (1d8 + 3) bludgeoning damage, or 8 (1d10 + 3) bludgeoning damage if used with two hands to make a melee attack, plus 3 (1d6) fire damage.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 265

   STR DEX CON INT WIS CHA
 23(+6) 16(+3) 18(+4) 7(−2) 14(+2) 12(+1)